-- 8.3.1 Developers will be responsible for identifying significant natural features to be preserved and integrated into the open space system for public use and environmental protection through the Area Structure Plan and development process. - 8.3.2 Through the subdivision process, the Town shall require that land considered unsuitable for development because it is an environmentally sensitive area, unstable, or subject to flooding is dedicated as environmental reserve or placed under an environmental reserve easement in accordance with the provisions of the Municipal Government Act.
-At the

-- discretion of the Town, lands dedicated as environmental reserve or placed under an environmental reserve easement shall remain in their natural state or be used as a public park. - 8.3.3 Upon subdivision, pursuant to the provisions of the Municipal Government Act, require that all proposed residential subdivisions (excluding land dedicated as environmental reserve) dedicate 10% of their land for municipal reserves.
+- 8.2.1 Developers will be responsible for identifying significant natural features to be preserved and integrated into the open space system for public use and environmental protection through the Area Structure Plan and development process. - 8.2.2 Through the subdivision process, the Town shall require that land considered unsuitable for development because it is an environmentally sensitive area, unstable, or subject to flooding is dedicated as environmental reserve or placed under an environmental reserve easement in accordance with the provisions of the Municipal Government Act.
+At the discretion of the Town, lands dedicated as environmental reserve or placed under an environmental reserve easement shall remain in their natural state or be used as a public park. - 8.2.3 Upon subdivision, the Subdivision Authority shall require that 10 percent of the developable land (excluding land dedicated as environmental reserve) is dedicated as municipal reserve in accordance with the provisions of the Municipal Government Act.
 Dedication of municipal reserve shall be used to provide school sites, parks, recreation areas, and linear park corridors.
-It is also the preference of the Town that wherever possible, municipal reserves be provided in large parcels rather than numerous small parcels in order to better accommodate a variety of recreational uses. - 8.3.4 Municipal reserve dedication in residential subdivisions shall ordinarily be provided in the form of land.
+It is also the preference of the Town that wherever possible, municipal reserves be provided in large parcels rather than numerous small parcels in order to better accommodate a variety of recreational uses. - 8.2.4 Municipal reserve dedication in residential subdivisions shall ordinarily be provided in the form of land.
 Municipal reserve sites shall be located to allow for convenient access by the public and shall not consist of lands that contain excessive slopes, are susceptible to flooding, or are legally encumbered.
-Municipal reserve dedication may be taken in the form of cash-in-lieu where, in the opinion of the Town, would provide greater benefits to the Town and dedication in the form of land is either unnecessary or not desirable - 8.3.5 Municipal reserve dedication in non-residential subdivision shall be provided in the form of cash-in-lieu unless, in the opinion of the Town, land is required to provide buffers between different land uses.
-Cash-in-lieu contributions shall be used to enhance and upgrade other reserve sites or acquire additional park areas. - 8.3.6 Local playgrounds and parks shall be provided within residential areas and sited to be accessible to the immediate neighbourhood and provide safe environments.
-Wherever possible, linkages between open spaces, community facilities, schools, the central commercial core, and housing areas shall be provided. - 8.3.7 Future subdivision designs should incorporate pedestrian linkages between residential, commercial, recreational and institutional areas. - 8.3.8 Municipal reserve parcels shall be landscaped by the developer to the Town's satisfaction.
+Municipal reserve dedication may be taken in the form of cash-in-lieu where, in the opinion of the Town, dedication in the form of land is either unnecessary or not desirable. - 8.2.5 Municipal reserve dedication in non-residential subdivision shall be provided in the form of cash-in-lieu unless, in the opinion of the Town, land is required to provide buffers between different land uses.
+Cash-in-lieu contributions shall be used to enhance and upgrade other reserve sites or acquire additional park areas. - 8.2.6 Local playgrounds and parks shall be provided within residential areas and sited to be accessible to the immediate neighbourhood and provide safe environments.
+Wherever possible, linkages between open spaces, community facilities, schools, the central commercial core, and housing areas shall be provided. - 8.2.7 Municipal reserve parcels shall be landscaped by the developer to the Town's satisfaction.
 Whenever possible, existing mature trees and vegetation shall be preserved and incorporated into the design and landscaping of park spaces.
-The number of trees within the community including parks and open space should be increased. - 8.3.9 New community facilities within Rimbey shall be designed in consideration of a broad range of activities and user groups and shall provide for future expansion of adaption in anticipation of changing community needs. - 8.3.10 Existing natural areas shall be retained and disturbed natural areas shall be naturalized and restored. - 8.3.11 The Town shall prepare a Recreation Master Plan to forecast future outdoor recreation and open space needs and establish a program for the ongoing maintenance of public open spaces.
+The number of trees within the community including parks and open space should be increased. - 8.2.8 The Town shall support the use of open space areas to accommodate as broad a range of activities and user groups as possible without creating unsafe conditions or the potential for conflicts among users. - 8.2.9 Existing natural areas shall be retained and disturbed natural areas shall be naturalized and restored. - 8.2.10 The Town shall prepare a Recreation Master Plan to forecast future outdoor recreation and open space needs and establish a program for the ongoing maintenance of public open spaces.